-PART B. HAZARD IDEN TIFICATION AND CO NTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) School applies the measures set out in the government Guidance for full opening: schools as far as is reasonably practicable to reduce the risk to all staff, visitors and pupils including those who are extremely clinically vulnerable and clinically vulnerable; The Headteacher and/or CTH will take steps to discuss the concerns of parents of pupils with possible risk factors and provide reassurance of the measures they are putting in place to reduce the risk in school.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) school, carrying out an individual risk assessment as necessary; School applies the measures set out in the government Guidance for full opening: schools as far as is reasonably practicable to reduce the risk to all staff, visitors and pupils including those who are extremely clinically vulnerable and clinically vulnerable; The Headteacher and/or CTH will take steps to discuss the concerns of parents of pupils with possible risk factors and provide reassurance of the measures they are putting in place to reduce the risk in school.
 Staff members who are in these categories are reminded to take particular care; Where an employee expresses concerns or is identified as being in the clinically vulnerable categories an individual risk assessment will be completed to assess the risks to that individual and identify ways to reduce these risk to an acceptable level including where possible the need for any reasonable adjustments such as temporarily working from home or temporary deployment to a role where it is possible to maintain social distancing.
 This will be done in consultation with the member of staff and will be reviewed on a regular basis or in the event of any significant changes; Pregnant women are categorised as 'clinically vulnerable' as a precautionary measure.
-As per the Management of Health and Safety at Work Regulations 1999 (MHSW) a new & expectant mother risk assessment and individual Covid-19 concerns risk assessment will be completed for all pregnant staff; People who live with those who are clinically extremely vulnerable or clinically vulnerable attend the workplace as normal; Some people with particular characteristics may be at comparatively increased risk from coronavirus (COVID-19), as set out in the COVID-19:
+As per the Management of Health and Safety at Work Regulations 1999 (MHSW) a new & expectant mother risk assessment and individual Covid-19 concerns risk assessment will be completed for all pregnant staff; People who live with those who are clinically extremely vulnerable or clinically vulnerable attend the workplace as normal; Issue No: 7 Some people with particular characteristics may be at comparatively Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment